bsc-wdc/DDS/docs/source/user_guide.rst

-It is worth noting that, although the code above looks completely sequential, all DDS operations are paralellized using `PyCOMPSs
+It is worth noting that, although the code above looks completely sequential, all DDS operations are parallelized using `PyCOMPSs
 <https://www.bsc.es/research-and-development/software-and-apps/software-list/comp-superscalar/>`_.

 How to run DDS